Community Profile: Palm Desert

 Community profiles provide insight and information to the nine cities and unincorporated places in the Coachella Valley.
 The profiles provide precise, relevant data at the community level in combination with interactive maps and visualizations to help community members learn about the most important issues facing their communities and to help policy makers make informed decisions for their constituents.
 Community profiles are updated annually with the latest data, with new profiles released on a regular basis.

 Palm Desert is located between the cities of Palm Springs and Indio in Riverside County southeast of the San Bernardino Mountains.
 Originally incorporated in 1973, it is one of the largest cities in the Coachella Valley.
 Palm Desert is home to many resorts, golf courses, spas, and shops utilized by residents and a large annual population of tourists.
 Palm Desert is also home to the highest number of housing units, healthcare institutions, financial institutions and nonprofit organizations in the Coachella Valley.
-The median income in the city is $53,700, slightly higher than the average for other places in the Coachella Valley of $49,970.
+The median income in the city is $53,700, just about equal to the average for other places in the Coachella Valley ($53,845).

 The majority of the population in Palm Desert is White (65%) and almost half of the city's population is over the age of 55, much higher than the average age in California.
 The city has a low number of immigrants and non-English speaking households when compared to other Coachella Valley communities.